The United States Is Close To A Recession

 Dent 2014

-Reality: Harry Dent has been so wrong for so long he is running into his own stronger demographic timeline by the year 2020, ouch!
-But until then, expect another massive whiff for 2017 as this was yet another year the great Harry Dent called for a collapse.
+Reality: Harry Dent has been so wrong for so long that he will run into his own stronger demographic timeline by the year 2020—ouch!
+But until then, expect another massive whiff for 2017, as this was yet another year the great Harry Dent called for a collapse.

-9. Myth: We have too many men sitting at home playing Game of War.
+9. Myth: Too many men are sitting at home playing the Game of War.

 Reality

-: This means more money in the hands of app makers, and these working people will continue to consume goods and services.
+: This means more money for app makers, and working people will continue to consume goods and services.

 10. Myth: We are 20 trillion dollars in debt, and the end is near!